 Current and recent projects

-Assessing the impacts of municipal wastewaters on fish and invertebrates
+Assessing the impacts of municipal wastewaters on invertebrates, fish and riparian spiders

 Check out the Story Map for our work on the Grand River!